joonnna/ifrit/README.md

 ### Sending a message
-After joining a Ifrit network you can send messages to anyone in it:
+After joining an Ifrit network you can send messages to anyone in it:

 ```go
 members := client.Members()